RoryQo/Research-Reproduction_Causal-Effect-of-Government-Transfers-and-Government-Support/README.md

-# Replication of "Government Transfers and Political Support" by Manacorda, Miguel, and Vigorito (2011)
+# Reproduction of "Government Transfers and Political Support" by Manacorda, Miguel, and Vigorito (2011)

 ## Overview